2025 Irish presidential election: Campaign

 Jim Gavin followed on 30 August as Fianna Fáil's nominee, running on themes of service and civic duty drawn from his sporting reputation and military background.
 Before his campaign was derailed by controversy over an alleged rent overpayment from a former tenant, Gavin's team had also been criticised for a series of social media missteps, including posts that were perceived as awkward or poorly judged.
 His withdrawal on 5 October turned the contest into a de facto two-way race between Connolly and Humphreys, although legally his name must remain on the ballot.
 Following Gavin's withdrawal, reporting suggested there was "chaos" within the Fianna Fáil party, with many questioning the leadership and decision-making of leader Micheál Martin over his backing of Gavin as their candidate.

 Major social media platforms themselves drew criticism for their lack of transparency and reliability with regard to political advertising.
 Several deleted or restricted access to advertising archives, and after Jim Gavin withdrew from the campaign, his campaign videos were deleted and Meta's ad library claimed the account had run no election ads in the previous week, contradicting what it had shown the day before.
 Deepfake videos were also circulated online.

 On 17 October, Spoil Your Vote was launched as a campaign urging those unhappy with the choice of candidates to spoil their vote.
-Backers included entrepreneur Declan Ganley, economist Eddie Hobbs and unsuccessful presidential candidate Nick Delahanty.
+Backers included entrepreneur Declan Ganley, economist Eddie Hobbs and unsuccessful presidential candidate Nick Delehanty.
 Independent Ireland, which had supported Maria Steen's nomination, opposed the campaign.
 An opinion poll on 16 October indicated that 6% of voters intended to spoil their vote, compared to between 1% and 1.25% votes spoiled in the two previous presidential elections.
 In Ireland, spoiled votes are counted but have no other impact on the electoral contest.
 The campaign was supported by independent councillors Gavin Pepper and Malachy Steenson as well as the National Party.